-2018 was a significant year for Laura Musgrave, as she returned to releasing music after a decade-long break.
-She hadn’t stopped writing or playing, but had taken a step back from recording, which turned into a lengthy hiatus.
+Laura Musgrave returned to releasing music in 2018 after a decade-long break.
+She hadn’t stopped writing or playing during that time, but had taken a step back from recording, which turned into a lengthy hiatus.
 What effect did that have on her music?

 “I always felt that the most important thing was that my lyrics were clever and witty,” she says.
 “Whereas now, I think the most important thing is that they’re heartfelt.
 If they end up being clever or witty too, that’s a bonus.”